“They only look at the lungs – as if the patient had no other organs”

 Managing patients with multiple chronic conditions

 BMJ Best Practice is the clinical decision support tool of the BMJ.
 Until now, it has addressed single conditions only.
 However, we are now evaluating a new solution that will enable healthcare professionals to better manage patients with multiple chronic conditions.
 Speaking to users has revealed a stark need for such a solution.
 One cardiologist recently told me that he could not remember the last time he saw a patient with a single condition.
 Speaking to patients can also be telling.
 One patient recently told me that he was the only patient on a hospital ward with a single condition.
 When his doctors were taking a history, they repeatedly asked him if he was sure he had no other illnesses.
 They were very much accustomed to looking at patients with multiple comorbidities.
-BMJ Best Practice is working on a solution for the better management of patients with comorbidities, and we would be delighted to hear from you if you had suggestions on how we could help.
+We have just launched the Comorbidities tool from BMJ Best Practice for the better management of patients with comorbidities, and we would be delighted to hear from you if you had suggestions on how we could help.

 Please email on email@example.com

 1. Schiøtz ML, Høst D, Christensen MB, Domínguez H, Hamid Y, Almind M, Sørensen KL, Saxild T, Holm RH, Frølich A. Quality of care for people with multimorbidity - a case series.
 BMC Health Serv Res.
 2017 Nov 18;17(1):745.

 2. Boyd CM, Darer J, Boult C, Fried LP, Boult L, Wu AW.
 Clinical practice guidelines and quality of care for older patients with multiple comorbid diseases: implications for pay for performance.
 JAMA.
 2005 Aug 10;294(6):716-24.